 Neither Madison Industries nor any of our affiliates, directors, officers, employees or consultants are responsible or liable for any indirect, incidental, consequential, special, exemplary, punitive or other damages (including, without limitation, lost profits, revenue or data) under any contract, negligence, strict liability or other theory arising out of or relating in any way to Madison.net and/or materials contained thereon, any linked site or any content or service available through Madison.net.
 Your sole remedy for dissatisfaction with the site, content, services or any linked site is to stop your use of it.

-Madison complies with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-For detailed information see our Privacy Shield Statement below.
+Madison complies with the General Data Protection Regulation (“GDPR”) requirements regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.

 We may collect the following types of information.

 Your name, email address, and any other information you may submit to us via email or any other page on the Service.